 G. The size should be 14" x 22" which is half of a regular posterboard.
-It should include a picture of the item, recipe, and a brief story about the item.
+It should include a picture of the item, recipe, and any other information they want to include.

 H. Table settings will be brought to the fair and put in the glass showcase.
 You do not need to bring the card table.